When it comes to bowling, most people think of the fun they have when they are playing.

 The average cost of a bowling ball drilled is between $20 and $35 depending on where you purchase your new-drill ball.

-If you purchase your new-drill one from a pro shop, expect to pay more for this service.
+If you purchase your new-drill ball from a pro shop, expect to pay more for this service.

 How about the cost of a custom drill?